 Almost always climbed with Street Mountain, Nye Mountain is a short side trip to a nearly viewless summit.
-See description for Street Mountain for details.

 Most Popular Winter Trailhead